carolinabaptist/AI-Learning-Lab/README.md

 # AI-Learning-Lab
 <div align="justify">
-A game for teaching first year students aged 6 to 7 about Artificial Intelligence.
-It consists of one digital activity and four tangible activities in the lab.
+A game for teaching first year students aged 6 to 7 about Artificial Intelligence. <br>

+It consists of one digital activity and four tangible activities in the lab: Privacy and AI, Robot Race, Teach Mário and Sort It Out.
 </div>

 <div align="center">